E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Method

 \item \textbf{Symbolic Trigger ($\mathcal{P}_{\text{kw}}$):} Activates memories via explicit entity matching between the query and the \textit{original raw text content}.
 Analogous to how a specific name triggers a flashback, this pathway employs sparse retrieval (e.g., BM25) to detect exact lexical overlaps.
 This ensures the high-precision recall of unique factual anchors (such as specific IDs or names) that might be omitted in the high-level summaries, guaranteeing that fine-grained details are not overlooked. \end{itemize}

-\textbf{Episodic Context Reconstruction via Activation Union}.
-To ensure comprehensive routing we employ a Multi-Source Activation Union strategy.
+\textbf{Episodic Context Reconstruction via Activation Union.} To ensure comprehensive routing we employ a Multi-Source Activation Union strategy.
 A memory unit $\mathcal{A}_{\text{asst}}^{(i)}$ undergoes an episodic memory transition from archived to active (inference-ready) if it receives a valid activation signal from any pathway.
 Formally, the set of activated agents $\mathcal{A}^*$ is defined as:

-Notably, the total number of retrieved memory chunks, denoted as $\tau$, can be flexibly adjusted according to the specific requirements of the task.
+Notably, the total number of activated memory chunks, denoted as $k$, can be flexibly adjusted according to requirements of the task.
 This mechanism ensures that the system aggregates all potentially relevant contexts re-integrating for the subsequent reasoning phase, strictly preserving the integrity of the information required for complex inference.